mykasmod/spring/README.md

 		- assign member variable with the value of parameter
 	# Changed bean property to constructor-arg
 	# Using constructor-arg value
-	# Using constructor-arg with type, bean parameters must match number of constructor arguments
+	# Using constructor-arg with index, depending in order of parameter